Say and Play Family

 December 30, 2013 Stephanie Sigal M.A.
 CCC-SLP

-Have you ever looked at the way your child holds a pencil and wondered if his grasp is correct?
+Have you ever looked at how your child holds a pencil and wondered if his grasp is correct?

 When entering the New York City kindergarten admissions process, it is key your child uses a mature grip when asked to write or draw.
 The way your child is holding his pencil is almost always noted and included in the kindergarten interview and playdate procedures.